-The Associate in Arts/Associate in Science degree programs are the first two years of study for those students who plan to pursue a baccalaureate degree.
-Students pursuing these degrees and planning to transfer to a senior institution should read Transfer of Graduates.
+The Associate in Arts degree program is the first two years of study for those students who plan to pursue a baccalaureate degree.
+Students pursuing this degree and planning to transfer to a senior institution should read Transfer of Graduates.

-Students wishing to pursue the AA or AS degree entirely online may do so through Black Hawk College, although all courses offered through the College are not yet available online.
-For up-to-date information on online AA/AS degrees, available courses, support services, etc., consult the Online Learning Center website at www.bhc.edu/flexlearning.
+Students pursuing the AA degree entirely online may do so through Black Hawk College, although all courses offered through the College are not yet available online.
+For up-to-date information regarding online AA degrees, available courses, or support services, please consult the Online Learning Center website at www.bhc.edu/flexlearning.
 See Flexible Learning Options for more information.